 The S&P 500, Dow and Nasdaq Since Their 2000 Highs

 The charts require little explanation.
 So far the 21st Century has not been especially kind to equity investors.
 Yes, markets usually do bounce back, but often in time frames that defy optimistic expectations.
-Investors in the Nikkei 225 have been waiting a long time for a return to the peak of 1989.

 The charts above are based on price only.
 But what about dividends?
 Would the inclusion of dividends make a significant difference?
 I'll close this post with a reprint of my latest chart update of the S&P 500 total return on a $1,000 investment at the 2000 high.

 Total return, including reinvested dividends, certainly looks better, but the real (inflation-adjusted) purchasing power of that $1,000 is currently, 14 years later, is only 152 dollars above break-even.